Harnessing Rydberg Atomic Receivers: From Quantum Physics to Wireless Communications: Derivation of Equivalent Effective Aperture in ( )

 \section{Derivation of Equivalent Effective Aperture $A_{\rm eff}$ in (\ref{A_eff})}

 In contrast to conventional dipole antennas, the effective aperture for a Rydberg atomic receiver is not determined by a geometric area, but instead reflects the quantum-mechanical energy exchange efficiency between the atoms and the incident RF field.
 This is because the maximum coupling strength between the RF field and the Rydberg transition can be characterized by the Rabi frequency $\Omega_{\text{RF}}$.
-In the low-saturation limit, the absorption--re-emission rate of a single atom is
+Before proceeding with the derivation, we first introduce the steady-state excited-state population $\rho_{ee}$, which is given by~\cite[Sec.~4.2]{support_ref_1}